-On Monday, April 22, join us as we dig in for the first full season of the Maze Branch Sensory Garden.
+Join us as we dig in for the first full season of the Maze Branch Community Sensory Garden.
 Launched last fall with local families who have kids with disabilities, the garden is completely accessible and offers programs through summer and fall.

 “We have a wide range of supports so anyone can come in and be comfortable and included,” says Children’s Librarian Shelley Harris.
 “Everyone deserves ways to be engaged in their community.”

 Supported sensory gardening